-Sex occupies far more prominent a place in public consciousness in the twentieth and twenty-first centuries than it did previously.
-Literary representations of sex and sexuality inevitably reflect this development.
-In this module we read texts which attempt to come to terms with different aspects of sex, sexuality and gender-identity in the modern world.
-We begin the term with an introductory session which outlines some of the key social, cultural and historical context and introduces some key terms and concepts by leading feminist thinkers, cultural critics and queer theorists.
+In this module we analyse and discuss a selection of French literary texts which attempt to come to terms with different aspects of sex, sexuality and gender identity in the modern world.
+We begin the term with an introductory session which outlines some of the key social, cultural and historical context and introduces some key terminology and concepts by leading feminist thinkers, cultural critics and queer theorists.

-Please note that these texts contain 'graphic' depictions variously of sex, prostitution, sexual violence and 'recreational' drug-use.
-While the approach we take to these issues aims to be both sensitive and academically rigorous, if you think you may find engaging with such material difficult then you would be well advised not to choose this module.
+Please note that these texts contain very 'graphic' depictions variously of sex, prostitution, sexual violence and 'recreational' drug (ab)use.
+While the approach we take to these issues aims to be both sensitive and academically rigorous at all times, if you think you may find engaging with such material difficult then you would be best advised not to choose this module.

 - Mathieu Lindon, Ce qu'aimer veut dire (2011) [Please buy the Folio edition]

 - Wendy Delorme, Quatrième Génération (2007)

 - Guillaume Dustan, Dans ma chambre (1996) [Please buy the 2013 POL collected edition entitled Œuvres I, which contains this text among others]

 - Virginie Despentes, Baise-moi (1994) [Please buy the Livre de poche or J'ai lu edition]